 Please keep in mind that the words for the numbers, like all Nahuatl or Indigenous words, have symbolic and deeper association than simply being a name for a number.
 For example:

 The number 5, Macuilli, and the number 10, Matlactli, both the have the word “Ma.”
-MA is associated with the hand (five fingers.)
-In Nahuatl speak, MA is roughly translated as “may you have” or “may you go,” as in: Ma Cualli Yohualli (Have a good night) or Ma Xipactinemi (be well/may you go well.)
+Ma is associated with the hand (five fingers).
+In Nahuatl speak, Ma is roughly translated as “have” or “be”, in the sense of invoking a command or wish, as in: Ma Cualli Yohualli (Have a good night) or Ma Xipactinemi (be well. ) So if ma is a reference to the hand how does it mean have/be?
+I’m glad you asked.
+It really denotes a spiritual hand gesture (mudra) that is meant to evoke whatever comes after.
+Imagine Baby Yoda wishing you a good day in this fashion: